A fun and fascinating salt, glue and watercolour experiment that helps teach preschoolers how to spell their name!

 This was our first time doing salt, glue and watercolour art, and the hooligans and I had so much fun with the process!
-I used the technique as a tool to help work on letter and name recognition, but it can be used purely as an art or science activity as well.
+This is a terrific art technique for toddlers and preschoolers to learn letter and name recognition while getting creative, but it can be used as a simple science activity as well.

 Skill-building and learning: